matthewmoonen/German-Cases-Javascript-Game/README.md

 # German Cases JavaScript Game

-This is a companion to an [earlier Python game](https://github.com/matthewmoonen/German-Nouns-Python-Game) that teaches German cases.
+This is a companion to an [earlier command-line Python game](https://github.com/matthewmoonen/German-Nouns-Python-Game) that teaches German cases.

 It runs in the browser, utilising primarily JavaScript, with a little bit of jQuery.